Ángel Hidalgo

-Ángel Hidalgo Portillo (born 27 April 1998) is a Spanish professional golfer and European Tour player.
+Ángel Hidalgo Portillo (born 28 April 1998) is a Spanish professional golfer and European Tour player.
+He won the 2024 Acciona Open de España for his first DP World Tour title.
 He won the 2021 German Challenge on the Challenge Tour.

 Amateur career

 Hidalgo was born in Marbella, Andalusia, and played golf at Real Club de Golf Guadalmina, encouraged by his grandfather and father, also named Ángel and a golf professional.

 Hidalgo had a successful amateur career, winning the Spanish Amateur in 2016 and 2018.
 He was part of the Spanish National Team and represented his country at the European Amateur Team Championship three times, winning the event in 2017.

 In 2018, he played for Europe in the Bonallack Trophy in Qatar and at the St Andrews Trophy in Finland, where Hidalgo, who was three-down after five holes in his match against Todd Clements, clawed his way to victory helping the Continent of Europe claim the trophy for the first time since 2012 and for the sixth time in the match's history.

 Hidalgo won the bronze for Spain at the 2018 Eisenhower Trophy in Ireland, together with Alejandro del Rey and Victor Pastor.